 Step 2: Internal preparation and alignment

-Next stage of engagement includes internal alignment with stakeholders, recognition of commonalities between you and stakeholders.
-The success of engagement with stakeholders is much dependent on ability to align the interests and objectives of your organisation with stakeholders.
+The next stage of engagement includes internal alignment with stakeholders, recognition of commonalities between you and stakeholders.
+The success of engagement with stakeholders is much dependent on the ability to align the interests and objectives of your organisation with stakeholders.
 This does not mean that your objectives and interests must be identical.
-For coordinated approach some good practices indicate involvement of internal stakeholder management team to support coordination with stakeholder platform, regular communication and feedback and to connect stakeholder engagement process to processes within the company (Jeffery, 2009).
-At least one person from case study demo sites should be included in coordination/support of QH stakeholder engagement in order to maintain regular communication and collect feedback from QH.
+For a coordinated approach, some good practices indicate the involvement of the internal stakeholder management team to support coordination with stakeholder platform, regular communication and feedback and to connect the stakeholder engagement process to processes within the company (Jeffery, 2009).
+At least one person from case study demo sites should be included in the coordination/support of QH stakeholder engagement in order to maintain regular communication and collect feedback from QH.
 Coordinator/stakeholder management team would serve as a broker/mediator bringing across expectations/reflections of stakeholders/societal needs back to site and vice versa.

 One of the barriers identified by the SoA (3.2. and 4.2.1.) is lack of time and resources, by motivating your stakeholder you are emphasising that benefits from the engagement will be worth “sacrificed” time and resources.

 Most common barriers to RRI industrial uptake that can be extrapolated to the resistance of industry in engaging with GRRIP sites in RRI-embedding processes.
 These include lack of RRI expertise, limited resources, the challenges of fulfilling all RRI functions (pillars) within the company and the project partners and value chain actors, the unclear added value of RRI approaches and the lack of long-term vision among others.